ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-t of the public indebtedness in the utmost good
-faith to our creditors at home and abroad, not only
-according to the letter, but the spirit of the laws un

-der which it was contracted,
-4. It is due to the labor of the nation that taxation
-should be equalized and reduced as rapidly as na­
+reduced as rapidly as na­
 tional faith will permit.
 5. The national debt, contracted as it has been for
 the preservation of the Union for all time to come,